knpuniversity/symfony4/sfcasts/encore/async-imports.md

 To make the experience fluid, you could add a loading animation before the `import()` call and stop it inside the callback.

 Ok, let's try this!
-Go refresh!
-Oh, duh - this is the edit page.
 Go back to `/admin/article/new`.
 And... oh!

 > autocomplete is not a function